Gankra/thesis/thesis.md

 on its own is *truly* sufficient to make these claims.
 Rust largely just steals good ideas from wherever it finds them.
 Piecewise, Rust isn't a particularly novel language.
 This was in fact a specific design goal.
 Research is hard and slow.
-As a whole, however, Rust has developed an some interesting systems and insights.
+As a whole, however, Rust has developed some interesting systems and insights.
 The most important of these is *ownership*.
 Rust models data ownership in a first-class manner unlike any other language in production today.
-To our knowledge, the only language that comes even close to Rust in this regard is [Cyclone][], which is no conincidence.
+To our knowledge, the only language that comes even close to Rust in this regard is [Cyclone][], which is no coincidence.
 Rust has sourced many great ideas from Cyclone.

-However Cyclone was largely trying to be as close as possible to C. As such, many aspects of ownership weren't as well intergrated or fleshed out as in Rust, as legacy constraints got in the way.
+However Cyclone was largely trying to be as close as possible to C. As such, many aspects of ownership weren't as well integrated or fleshed out as in Rust, as legacy constraints got in the way.
 Cyclone has also unfortunately been officially abandoned, and is no longer maintained or supported.
 By contrast, Rust 1.0 was released last year, and the language has been going strong ever